Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Optimal and Maximal - Soft Domatic Partitions

-\paragraph{Error Terms in Soft Domatic Partitions:} The definition of optimal and maximal $n$-soft domatic partitions is based on two error terms.
-Additionally, we rely on those terms for our empirical evaluation.
-At first, we define the number of {\itshape missing coverages}.
-It is defined as the sum of $n$ minus the distinct security means present in the neighbourhood of a node $N[v]$ in a graph $G=(V,E)$ over all nodes $v\in V$ of a partition $\mathbb{D}$:
+{\bfseries Error Terms in Soft Domatic Partitions:} The definition of optimal and maximal $n$-soft domatic partitions is based on two error terms.
+Those will be evaluated in our empirical analysis.
+The {\itshape missing coverages} are defined as the sum of the $n$ security mean types minus the security mean types present in the neighbourhood of a node $N[v]$ in a graph $G=(V,E)$ over all nodes $v\in V$:

+with the set of nodes utilising the same security mean type creating a partition $D$ in the set of partitions $\mathbb{D}$.

-In Figure \ref{fig:domatic_partition_error}, an example graph with nodes of three colours {\itshape magenta}, {\itshape blue}, {\itshape yellow} is shown.
+In Fig. \ref{fig:domatic_partition_error}, we depict as example a graph with nodes of three colours {\itshape magenta}, {\itshape blue}, {\itshape yellow}.
 Each of those colours represents a set of nodes $D$ within a partition $\mathbb{D}$ of the given graph.
-All four nodes that are marked with a {\itshape red ring} contribute to the number of missing coverages.
-A node is fully covered if in its neighbourhood nodes with all other colours are present.
-In Figure \ref{fig:domatic_partition_error}, the number of missing coverages $e_\text{miss\_cov}$ is $6$.
+All four nodes marked with a {\itshape red ring} contribute to the number of missing coverages.
+A node is {\itshape fully covered} if its inclusive neighbourhood contains nodes of all colours.
+In Fig. \ref{fig:domatic_partition_error}, the number of missing coverages $e_\text{miss\_cov}$ is $6$.
 There are four incompletely covered nodes surrounded by a red ring.
-The blue node at the lower left corner of the graph lacks the coverage by the yellow and by the magenta security mean.
+The blue node at the lower left corner of the graph lacks the coverage of a yellow and a magenta security mean in its neighbourhood.
 So, its contribution to the coverage error is 2.
 The same holds for the blue node at the lower right corner of the graph.
 Here, two security means (yellow and magenta) are missing.
 The yellow node directly above has no access to the magenta security mean.
 Its coverage error is $1$.
-Finally, the yellow node with a red ring in the top line of the graph cannot benefit from the magenta security mean inducing a coverage error of $1$.
-In total, $2+2+1+1=6$ is the resulting value of $e_\text{miss\_cov}$.
+Finally, the yellow node marked with a red ring in the top line of the graph misses the magenta security mean.
+Resulting in a coverage error of $1$.
+In total, $e_\text{miss\_cov}$ results in $2+2+1+1=6$.

-The second error term is named by {\itshape incompletely covered nodes}.
-It counts the number of nodes $v\in V$ of $G=(V,E)$ for which the number of distinct security means in $N[v]$ is smaller than $n$:
+The second error term is named {\itshape incompletely covered nodes}.
+Counting the number of nodes $v\in V$ of $G=(V,E)$ for which the number of distinct security means in $N[v]$ is smaller than $n$: